zencoder/video-js-for-wordpress/readme.txt

 Start playing the video as soon as it's ready.
 Use 'true' or 'false'.

     [video autoplay="true"]

+### loop
+Causes the video to start over as soon as it ends.
+Use 'true' or 'false'.

+    [video loop="true"]

 ### id
 Add a custom ID to your video player.